 Social-Emotional Learning Measured Using PE Assessment Software Program

-In studying the assessment software – IHT’s Assessment Measures – that MMS purchased along with the adidas Zone for IHT Spirit wrist heart rate monitors last summer, Miller learned how to create an assessment that would enable her to note student performance on a class-by-class basis, store that data and then produce regular reports that allow her to gauge the impact of SEL habits on her students’ overall performance.
+In studying the assessment software – IHT’s Assessment Measures – that MMS purchased along with the IHT Zone wrist heart rate monitors last summer, Miller learned how to create an assessment that would enable her to note student performance on a class-by-class basis, store that data and then produce regular reports that allow her to gauge the impact of SEL habits on her students’ overall performance.
 Regardless of what other measure she’s assessing, she assesses SEL habits in every class session.